-There is an evidentiary onus (the accused must be able to point to some evidence that raises a mistake of fact) upon an accused to raise the defence of honest and reasonable mistake, but once raised, the onus lies on the prosecution to prove that no such belief was held by the defendant.
+If an accused seeks to rely on the defence of honest and reasonable mistake of fact, the defence must raise this as a defence.
+However, once the defence has been raised, the onus lies on the prosecution to prove that no such belief was held by the defendant.

-The High Court held that it was a defence to a charge of bigamy that the accused had believed “bona fide and on reasonable grounds” that he was not married and therefore a single man entitled to marry.
-The basis of the belief of the accused was that his marriage to his “former wife” was not valid because her decree of divorce had not been made absolute, so that she was still a married woman when he married her.
+In the 1937 High Court decision of Thomas v The King, the court held that it was a defence to a charge of bigamy that the accused had believed “bona fide and on reasonable grounds” that he was not married and therefore was single and entitled to marry.
+The basis of the belief of the accused was that his marriage to his “former wife” was not valid because her decree of divorce had not been made absolute so that she was still a married woman when he married her.

 In upholding the defence of honest and reasonable mistake, Latham CJ said: